caseyohara/lens/README.md

 **Automatic By ID**

 A configuration option can be set to initialize a single player based on the id of the video tag.
+If a videoID configuration option is set, *only* the video tag with that id will be initialized.
+All other video tags will be left untouched.

 ``` html
 <video id="test-video" width="800" height="480" poster="http://media.w3.org/2010/05/sintel/poster.png">